frankyeh/DSI-Studio-Website/doc/gui_t3_roi_tracking.md

 3. Select the DSI Studio ROI file
 4. Select the FSL mask or ROI file
 5. In the registration window, click on the [File] button on the left bottom corner and select [Save Transformed Image]
-6. Save converted ROI as a NIFTI file.
+6. Save the converted ROI as a NIFTI file.

 # (Optional) Add a new template